 At [Church Name], we believe that the Christmas season is a time to come together and celebrate the love and hope that Jesus brings to the world.
 We hope you felt that spirit of love and hope during your time with us.

 As we look out over the horizon of this new year, I probably don't need to remind you that none of us knows what tomorrow holds.
 This is why it is so important to keep our eyes focused on our Lord and Savior, Jesus Christ.
 I want to share a New Year message for church members and attendees!

 Most of us have either purchased a new car or at least taken a ride in a brand-new vehicle with the “new smell” still fully intact.
 Yet, it doesn't take too long for the “new” to become “old” or at least that feeling of new.

 There's a powerful scripture in the Bible that I believe is still relevant in this day and age we live.

-I wanted to take this opportunity during this Christmas Season to send a letter to the entire congregation here at (NAME OF CHURCH).
+I want to take this opportunity to wish you and yours a Merry Christmas and be sure to invite you to Services here at (NAME OF CHURCH).

 We often hear the words spoken or sung about being “home for Christmas.”
 These words can bring great comfort to the heart as so many of us think of Christmas gatherings with friends and loved ones that were a great blessing.

 Yet, I want to take that further and invite you and your loved ones to attend your “Church Home” for Christmas services.
 I realize so many of you are already planning to join us, but perhaps some are considering other activities during this busy time of year.